AnunnakiPool/PoolTutorial/README.md

 visit http://47.108.105.120:9090, then login with your user name and password

-search your address，You will see your hash in pool and balance
+search your address，You will see your hashrate and balance  in pool